judovana/benchmarks-in-nested-virtualisation-toolchain/README.md

              sh result_processing_wrapper.sh 11 "DACAPO JMH RADARGUNs3"    - process results from dacapo, jmh and radargun3 from java 11
 ```
 4. you may use `_pregenerated_reports` or run `genrate_all.sh` to generate various combinations.
-    1. tehy may bee seen same, but are not.
-The resulting statistics heavily differs based on input stats
+    1. they may seem same, but are not.
+The resulting statistics heavily differs based on input subset